zeropoolnetwork/sharded-storage-docs/article/main.md

 We assign each pool a fee rate that depends on the percentage of currently rented space.
 [Economic Model](#economic-model) section describes it in more detail.

-When a pool gets decommissionined, the nodes move the data to a new pool without any confirmation from the users owning that data.
+When a pool gets decommissioned, the nodes move the data to a new pool without any confirmation from the users owning that data.
 The whole procedure needs no interaction from the user, she can be offline the whole time.
-Later, when the user comes online and wants to retrive her data, she can look at L2 records
+Later, when the user comes online and wants to retrieve her data, she can look at L2 records
-    (L2 has the records since it made the decision to decommission the pool), figure out what pool currently stores her data and retrieve it from there.
+    (L2 has the records since it decided to decommission the pool), figure out what pool currently stores her data and retrieve it from there.